apache/rocketmq-site/_posts/2017-02-10-four-methods-to-feed-name-server-address-list.md

 3. Environment Variable

-   A third method is via environment variable: you can export `NAMESRV_ADDR` environment variable.
+   You can export `NAMESRV_ADDR` environment variable.
 Brokers and clients will examine and use its value if set.

 4. HTTP Endpoint